fadhel-s-hashem/REACT-notes-button_useState/README.md

 ### (useState) for button to add numbers
 #### now to make the count show in page
 - first import the useState `import { useState } from 'react'`
-- now rewrite the above code to usestate
+- now rewrite the above code to useState (Array Destructuring )
 - the raw ` const [varible, setter function] = useState()` for count ` const [count, setCount] = useState(0)`
 - now update the `handleClick` to increase count by one (but remember use setter function) `const handleClick = () => {setCount(count+1)}`
 ````